AsherThomasBabu/Arduino-GSoC/Asher.md

 Housing about 90 Repositories, very few Libraries are well furnished with examples even though with issues.
 Most libraries like the `Education Shield`, `Scheduler`, `Keyboard`, `Mouse` have not been updated since their inception.

-There are also inconsistencies in the availability of Examples in the Repos i.e Examples available to the IDE user may not be available to the ProIDE or Cli users because of their absence in the GitHub Repos.
+There are also inconsistencies in the availability of Examples in the Repos i.e Examples available to the IDE user may not be available to the ProIDE or Cli users because of their absence in the GitHub Repositories.

 Fixing these inconsistencies along with adding examples and project documentation for existing and new examples for easier understanding of these libraries shall be my main motive during the mentorship period.